What They Are, What They Do and How We Can Prevent Injury?

 Allergen Regulations and how Nutraceuticals safeguards its customers

 It is compulsory for all allergenic ingredients to be listed on product labelling, these include the top 14 allergens listed above.
 This also includes products which may not intentionally contain allergens – such as those with “may contain” status – which may have been contaminated through manufacturing processes.
 Nutraceuticals only supply ingredients with a known allergen status, reviewed and approved by our experienced Quality Team as part of our manufacturer risk assessment.

 We have a stringent allergen control policy in place, supported by our allergen risk assessment, to ensure the products provided by Nutraceuticals are safe for all consumers, including those who have food allergies.
 Our team carefully controls the sourcing, handling and storage of allergenic products and all colleagues follow rigorous procedures to prevent cross-contamination at every step of the supply chain.
 This includes ingredient composition checks, dedicated segregated allergen storage areas and the implementation of approved and researched cleaning processes to eliminate all traces of allergen.

 As an additional safety measure, we undertake random allergen testing at external UKAS accredited laboratories to guarantee the allergen status of our products.

 I certainly feel safe in my working environment.

-As a company we recognised the potential for contamination where mushroom powders and extracts are concerned as some sites where using peanut shells as the growing medium.
+As a company, we recognised the potential for contamination where mushroom powders and extracts are concerned as some sites were using peanut shells as the growing medium.
 Therefore as well as randomly testing all materials, we routinely test anything falling into the mushroom/fungi family, something we highlighted last year.
 You can read that blog here.